(formerly known as Cryptophasa xylomima)

 (Photo: courtesy of Buck Richardson, Kuranda, Queensland)

-The adult moth of this species has grey forewings, each with a black dot in the middle.
-The hindwings are yellow.
+The adult moth of this species has speckled brown forewings, each darker in the costal half, shading into the paler hind-marginal half.
+There are one or two dark dots near the middle.
+The hindwings are brown, darkening toward the wingtips.
 In its resting posture: the moth wraps its wings around its body.
+The wingspan of the moths is up to 5 cms.

 Ian F.B.
 Common,